Firstly, Chitkul was not on my mind 🤔 when I had arrived in Kinnaur Valley.

 When in Chitkul, must take a panoramic walk along the Baspa river or just chill alongside and make a panorama of this beauty.

-You will be crossing the last resort on Indian soil and progressing towards the army check post.
-If allowed you will actually be reaching till check post.
+You will be crossing the last resort on Indian soil and progressing towards the Nagasthi ITBP check post.
+If allowed you will actually be reaching till the last of the check post.

 3. Nag Temple